 Because of the way they do this, it is not possible to choose a seat to get yourself into an earlier boarding group.
 For each flight, the same seat may be in a different boarding group depending on the other passengers and their seating locations.

 Hot Tip: The general boarding group assignments seem somewhat confusing when you read about it, but in practice, you have nothing to worry about.
 Just pick the seat you want to sit in and board in whatever group they assign you.
 If you really want to get on the plane early, choose an Even More Space seat and you will board with group A.

 If you want to try out the JetBlue Airways boarding procedure, a great way to do that is by using your JetBlue TrueBlue points to book a flight.

 There are plenty of ways to earn lots of JetBlue TrueBlue points — the simplest probably being paying for flights and flying around the country with them.

-If that’s not what you want to do though, and you want to book a flight with points like we mentioned above, you can still earn plenty of points through the JetBlue co-branded credit cards.
+If that’s not what you want to do though, and you want to book a flight with points like we mentioned above, you can still earn plenty of points through these great credit cards.